 Any time is better than never, but spring is the ideal time to budget for an air conditioning tune-up.
 Early air conditioner maintenance can prevent many small problems from becoming more expensive repairs later on.
-Furthermore, if your air conditioner check up is scheduled for spring, you’ll also beat the long waits and higher prices that come with peak season HVAC repair visits.
+Furthermore, if your air conditioner check-up is scheduled for spring, you’ll also beat the long waits and higher prices that come with peak season HVAC repair visits.

 Reasons to Schedule an Air Conditioner Check Up

 There are two main reasons to schedule annual air conditioner maintenance with your local HVAC contractor: saving money and saving money (no that isn’t a typo).
-For starters, you greatly increase the chances that your A/C technician will catch small problems before they become big ones by schedules regular check ups.
+For starters, you greatly increase the chances that your A/C technician will catch small problems before they become big ones by scheduling regular check-ups.
 Repairing a small refrigerant leak shouldn’t cost much more than the service call.
 Buying a new compressor when low refrigerant levels burn your current one out, however, can cost a thousand dollars or more.
-The other way an annual check up saves you money is by ensuring that your A/C unit is working at optimal efficiency.
+The other way an annual check-up saves you money is by ensuring that your A/C unit is working at optimal efficiency.
 When your A/C is running well it uses less energy to cool your house, and lower energy use means bigger savings for you on your monthly utility bills.

 Scheduling an Air Conditioner Check Up

-Air Conditioner Check Up 101
+Air Conditioner Check-Up 101

-An air conditioner check up is an important part of making sure you get long lasting, and efficient performance from your air conditioner, as is knowing which services to insist on when your technician arrives.
+An air conditioner checkup is an important part of making sure you get long-lasting, and efficient performance from your air conditioner, as is knowing which services to insist on when your technician arrives.
 Here’s a short checklist of common maintenance procedures your HVAC contractor should include with a routine maintenance call: